Sorry for the disruption but our site is now back up again. Our mission continues.

 To those who take part in this survey we send our heart felt thanks.
 We also remind readers that our own book contains interviews with wives and loved ones, all of which should be of great interest.

-In a telephone news conference (NYTimes May 15, 2014) the president of the American Society of Clinical Oncology, Dr. Clifford A. Hudis, in advance of the society’s meeting, said the study “certainly does not provide evidence that you have to rush in with treatment, and it does provide comfort if you choose for any reason to withhold treatment at the beginning, that you’re probably not risking much.”
+In a telephone news conference (NYTimes May 15, price 2014) the president of the American Society of Clinical Oncology, Dr. Clifford A. Hudis, in advance of the society’s meeting, said the study “certainly does not provide evidence that you have to rush in with treatment, and it does provide comfort if you choose for any reason to withhold treatment at the beginning, that you’re probably not risking much.”
 Hormone treatment to stem tumor growth can cause side effects including hot flashes, loss of libido and weakening of muscles and bones.

 Read the full report at this link: